-Throughout South Africa Sangoma's and Nyanga's are traditional healers.
+Throughout South Africa, Sangoma's and Nyanga's are traditional healers.
 Traditional healing is linked to wider belief systems and remains integral to the lives of most Africans.
 Some traditional healers use good magic as a cure because they believe that illnesses including psychological issues have supernatural origins.

 South Africa’s traditional healers believe that supernatural origins are often the chief cause of disease and have much power over the sick person.
 Three chief dark powerful creatures are Impaka the cat, Incanti the chameleon and Inqolobane the snake.

+Inqolobane is a wand-like snake which is believed to be the chief cause of uncontrollable high fevers.
 By getting inside a person, Inqolobane slowly eats the insides of his victim and causing a lingering horrific death.

 In parts of Africa, people’s attitudes towards mental illness are still strongly influenced by traditional beliefs.
 These beliefs are sometimes so prevalent it affects the policy funding of mental healthcare services.
 In Uganda, "Locally people say Mulalu, which literally means you're mad, you're useless" says Jimmy Odoki, who also has bipolar disorder.
 "Where I come from people say 'that one he's a walking dead'." according to the BBC.

 This belief system often leads to unhelpful or health-damaging responses to mental illness, and to the stigmatization of the mentally ill.
 Young girls and women that are from families that are known to have a history of mental illness marriage prospects are severely limited.
 Fear means people with mental illnesses and their family can end up being abandoned by society.